-Our center is located 15 minutes away from Boston’s city lights, across the beautiful Fresh Pond in Cambridge.
+Our center is located 15 minutes away from Boston’s city lights, across the beautiful Fresh Pond, in Cambridge, MA.

 Olympia Fencing Center offers épée and foil classes, seven days a week, along with summer camps, clinics and community outreach programs.

-Along with Daniel, our stellar team includes World Championship finalist and multiple Chinese National Champion, Shuang Meng and Kai Zhao, member of China’s Junior and Senior National Foil Teams, both teaching foil.
+Founded and directed by former Romanian National and European Champion, Daniel Hondor, our stellar team includes World Championship finalists and multiple Chinese National Champions, Shuang Meng and Kai Zhao, former members of China’s Junior and Senior National Foil Teams.

-If you are like the thousands who fell in love with this sport, your fencing club will become your second home.
+If you are like the thousands who fell in love with this sport, our fencing club will become your second home.
 At Olympia, we take that responsibility seriously.
 Our fencers are competitors – and best friends.
 There are no age barriers, skill barriers, or shyness.